 - Inoculate a well-isolated colony of the test organism and mix the inoculum with a drop of saline.

 - Place coverslip to the one end of a glass slide, and slowly keep it over the test sample with the help of a needle.

-- Press the coverslip to remove excess moisture or water bubbles by the use of blotting paper.
+- Press the coverslip to remove excess moisture or water bubbles by using blotting paper.

-- At last, observe the glass slide under the microscope to check the motility of the test organism.
+- At last, observe the glass slide under the microscope to check the bacterial motility.

-Motility test distinct microorganisms as motile or non-motile, based on their motility.
-It also helps in the taxonomic classification of bacteria focussing on macroscopic and microscopic characteristics.
+The motility test discriminates the microorganisms as motile or non-motile, based on their motility.
+It also helps in the taxonomic classification of bacteria by focussing on the macroscopic and microscopic characteristics.

-Motility test aids in characterization or identification of pathogens or non-pathogens (as motility is one of virulence factor), and also facilitates species-level differentiation.
+The motility test aids in the characterization or identification of pathogens or non-pathogens (as motility is one of the virulence factors) and facilitates species-level differentiation.

 Example: Distinguishes between Enterococcus faecalis (non-motile) and Enterococcus gallinarum (motile).

-In tube motility test, the inoculating needle should be taken out along the same line of inoculation otherwise, it may give false-positive growth.
-The water condensation in the tube motility test may lead to the false-positive results, and weakly motile organisms may give contrast result interpretation.
+In the tube motility test, the inoculating needle should be taken out along the same line of inoculation to avoid false-positive growth.
+The water condensation in the tube motility test may lead to false-positive results.
+Weakly motile organisms may give contrast result interpretation.